elfhosted/elfhosted.com/docs/app/prowlarr.md

 An custom indexer has been setup for torrents.io, the name of the indexer, confusingly, is "torrentsio" :grin:

+### Enabling apps

+All the supported apps are pre-configured in Prowlarr, but set to a disabled state.
+To enable Radarr and Sonarr, for example, you'd edit each disabled app, check the "**Enabled**" checkbox, and test and save.

+Then "Sync app indexers" to have Prowlarr sync your indexers to the supported, enabled apps :thumbsup:

 {% include 'app_footer.md' %}